HarryChiao/comms/lesson1/lora.md

 In terms of architecture, as shown above the devices you are programming are sensors.
 These will transmit to LoRaWAN gateways.
 Leeds has about 28 such gateways deployed across the city.
 [TTN Mapper](https://ttnmapper.org/heatmap/) provides map which shows the active gateways.
 When you transmit data from your devices, these gateways will receive the data.
 This will then be forwarded to an open cloud called Things Network.
 Anyone can add gateways to TTN.
 As a matter of fact the transceiver module you have you can also use them to build your own gateway.
 However, we will not do this during these labs and use commercial gateways already deployed.
 Since LoRa is just a MAC protocol, the gateways then use a piece of software called packet broker to route the packets to the TTN application layer.
 The gateways can have either WiFi/3G/Cellular or even satellite connectivity.
 As a matter of fact you can even have LoRa gateway on UAV, satellite or Drones.
 See ([1](https://www.echostarmobile.com/wp-content/uploads/2022/04/EchoStar_Mobile_White_Paper_compressed.pdf), [2](https://www.daveakerman.com/?p=2828)).

 {: .note }
-In this lab, you will learn some basics about the tecnhology along as well as send your accelerometer data (x,y,z) from previous lab using Seeed LoRa-E5 module interfaced with the MakerPi RP2040 board we have been using.
+In this lab, you will learn some basics about the tecnhology along as well as send your accelerometer data (x,y,z) from previous lab using Seeed LoRa-E5 module interfaced with the XIAO ESP32S3 board we have been using.
 Seeed LoRa-E5 is a compacted-sized development board suitable for the rapid testing and building of small-size prototyping and helps you design your ideal LoRaWAN wireless IoT device with a long-distance transmission range.
 The data will be broadcasted and will be picked up by one of The Things Network (TTN) gateways deployed across Leeds.
 You will be using Thonny IDE for coding as before.
 To setup, please follow instructions from previous lab.

 # The Things Network (TTN)